Alert Bar Settings - Right Click to Edit

 You may contribute additional funds to your Retirement Plan beyond the elective-deferral contribution limit if you are aged 50 or older by the end of the calendar year.
 (Code § 414(v))

-For 2024, the maximum catch-up contribution amount is $7,500 for those aged 50 or older.
+For 2024 and 2025, the maximum catch-up contribution amount is $7,500 for those aged 50 or older.

-The total annual contribution, including pre-tax, tax-paid, and Roth contributions, from both an employeer and an employer cannot exceed $69,000 in 2024.
-The limit is the lesser of $69,000 or 100 percent of your pay.
-(Code § 415(c))
+The total annual contribution, including pre-tax, tax-paid, and Roth contributions, from both an employee and an employer cannot exceed $69,000 in 2024, and $70,000 in 2025.
+The contribution limit is the lesser of $69,000 (for 2024) or $70,00 (for 2025), or 100 percent of your pay (Code § 415(c)).

 *If you are a clergy member who claims a high percentage of your compensation as housing allowance, check with your clergy tax preparer for the maximum you may contribute to the plan.

-The maximum dollar amount that can be considered when calculating retirement benefit contributions.
-(Code § 401(a)(17))
+The maximum dollar amount is $345,000 that can be considered when calculating retirement benefit contributions (Code § 401(a)(17)).

 Retirement_Readiness_Handbook.jpg